Here’s What Happens When You Don’t Get Enough Sleep (And How Much You Really Need a Night)

 Everyone feels better after a good night’s rest.
 But now, thanks to a report from the National Sleep Foundation, you can aim for a targeted sleep number tailored to your age.

-The foundation based its report on two years of research.
-Published in a recent issue of the foundation’s journal Sleep Health, the report updates previous sleep recommendations.
-It breaks them into nine age-specific categories with a range for each, which allows for individual differences:
+The foundation based its report on two years of research and breaks it down into nine age-specific categories, with a slight range that allows for individual preference:

-Dr. Walia says there’s evidence that genetic, behavioral and environmental factors help determine how much sleep an individual needs for the best health and daily performance.
+Dr. Walia says there’s evidence that genetic, behavioral and environmental factors help determine how much sleep an individual needs for their best health and daily performance.

 But a minimum of seven hours of sleep is a step in the right direction to improve your health, she says.